TrevorKap/Classes_MUSA/SpatialOptimization/Abstract_Dispersion_2.md

 theme_update(plot.title = element_text(hjust = 0.5))
 ```

-# Introduction
+# Introduction (reword)
-The p-dispersion problem is a technique to maximize the minimum distance between the two closest pair of facilities in a network.
-Even though this might sound not productive at first glance, there are quite a few evident use cases for p-dispersion optimization problems.
-Think of facilities that can pose a threat to each other, like in some chemical factories- the gases and other byproducts might be hazardous, could interact, and therefore, are best located far from each other.
-For a more tangible business case, take a savvy entrepreneur who wants to open a service business- where should he best open his shop?
-It only makes sense to avoid competition, and therefore, maximize the minimum distance between his stores or to those of the competition.
+The p-dispersion problem is a technique to maximize the distance between the two closest pair of points in a network.
+The function of this optimization technique is to disseminate a value, or object, as far as possible from others of the same type.

-In this assignment, we will take the p-dispersion problem to a real-world policy issue facing municipalities.
-Imagine a situation in which former sex-offenders have fulfilled their prison time and now have to be reintegrated to society.
-How can we best locate them within a municipality to both guarantee safety for current inhabitants but also allow resocialization of former prisoners.
-This is a handy case for the optimization problem described above, but with a twist: The constraints should, in addition to the standard p-dispersion problem, include a minimum distance from schools or other facilities that could potentially be locations or lead to crimes by former sex-offender convicts.
-Additionally, we want the offenders to be as far away from each other as possible

-In this assignment, we will take the example of Moscow, Idaho to discover how slight changes in parameters change the siting outcome.
+In this practice study, we leverage the p-dispersion problem to a political analysis regarding homeowner eligibility for registered sex-offenders.
+Our objective is to locate available homes within a municipality that both enables the social rehabilitation process while mitigating recidivism risk.
+For our scenario, a city council agreed to consider rental properties as potential locations for registered sex-offenders seeking residency.
+We are examining potential locations for these individuals to reside, while considering the distance between each location to the nearest school, park, and other sex-offender occupied rentals.

 # Methodology
-For the purpose of this assignment, we will employ the p-dispersion maximization problem that maximizes the minimum distance between any pair of facilities at two locations.
-As this formulation seems a bit unintuitive, we will first introduce the mathematical formulation and then explain each term in the optimization problem.
+The p-dispersion maximization problem that maximizes the distance between chosen points is depicted below.

 $$